Opponents of Trump travel order hail appeals court ruling, rip 'ban'

 Former Attorney General Eric Holder tweeted a photo of Sally Yates, whom Trump fired as acting attorney general for directing Justice Department lawyers not to defend the executive order, with the words "vindicated.
 3-0."

-Kellyanne Conway, Trump's presidential counselor, said on Fox News that the ruling was not on the merits of the case.
+Kellyanne Conway, Trump's presidential counselor, said that the ruling was not on the merits of the case.
 She said of the Trump's response: "I think his tweet was perfect when he said, 'I'll see you in court.'"

 The American Civil Liberties Union, which has also filed legal challenges over the order, turned the president's "see you in court" tweet against him.